 MEET JOHN MCMANUS

-Deputy Clerk of Court, Criminal & Traffic Division, Franklin County Municipal Court
+Franklin County Municipal Clerk of Court, Criminal and Traffic Division, Former Deputy Clerk of Court

-Tennessee Dept. of Human Resources, Former Legislative Liaison & Public Info.
-Officer
+Tennessee Department of Human Resources, Former Legislative Liaison & Public Information Officer

 Tennessee Department of State, Former Regulatory & Publications Specialist